The Ideological Odyssey of John T. Flynn

 Assistant Professor of History

 [Note: This is a brief overview of the life and career of the American journalist John T. Flynn.
 My full-scale biography of Flynn is entitled Right Turn: John T. Flynn and the Transformation of American Liberalism.
-A Romanian translation of this article is available here.]
+For some reason this article has been a favorite among budding young translators; so far it’s been translated into Romanian, Danish by Nastasya Zemina, Russian by Alexander Nikforov, and Portuguese by Arthur Weber.]

 A native of Maryland, Flynn was a graduate of Georgetown University’s law school, although he would never formally practice law.
 He preferred journalism, and worked for a series of publications in different cities before settling in New York City, where he took a job on the news desk of the Globe.
 It was not until the late 1920s that he became known on a national level, thanks to his articles in Collier’s, which was edited by one of his colleagues at the Globe.
 By the end of the decade, however, his byline was commonly appearing in a number of national publications such as Forum and Harper’s.